BENEFITS OF A DOULA

 Does a doula advocate for me?

 During pregnancy and throughout delivery the doula provides information for the couple to make informed decisions.
-She does not make decisions or speak for you.
+A doula does not make decisions or speak for you.

 Epidurals & Pain Medication: Will a doula only support me if I plan to give birth medication?